 Being treated differently or unfairly because of our race, skin colour or ethnicity can negatively affect our mental health.

 Racism can happen anywhere.
-It can happen at school, at work, or at home; it can happen online or outside; it can even happen within families and relationships.
+It can happen at school, at work, or at home; it can happen online or offline, and it can even happen within families and relationships.
 Sometimes racist abuse is obvious - verbal abuse about the way someone looks, stereotypes about how someone might behave, or physical violence and bullying, for example.
 Sometimes racism is part of the structures and systems that we live in.
 And sometimes racism is ‘subtle’ and difficult for other people to notice.

 The important thing is how you see the situation and how it makes you feel.

 We can spend a lot of time wondering whether we have been badly or unfairly treated because of our skin colour, race or ethnicity, or for some other reason, and it’s not always totally clear.
 This can make us feel confused or even foolish for talking about our experiences, especially if the people we are talking to have never had to ask themselves these sorts of questions.

 Sometimes, even when we are convinced we have experienced racist treatment, people around us might try to tell us we’ve got it wrong.
 This can feel very lonely and isolating.
 But remember, you are not alone and your feelings are valid.

 It’s also valid if you feel that experiencing racism ‘indirectly’ has an effect on your mental health.
 Sometimes the things going on around us, to people just like us, can feel like they have happened to us and make us feel personally attacked, helpless, or like our lives don’t matter.

 - racism directed towards your family and loved ones

 - constant negative headlines about a group you identify with or a country you have ties with

 - harmful representation, misrepresentation or no representation in the media